megogo/linkerd-static-namer/README.md

 # Static Namer Plugin

-This namer provides support for static service discovery via linkerd.yaml.
+This [linkerd](https://linkerd.io/) namer plugin which provides supporting for static service discovery via raw configuration in linkerd.yaml.

 ## Building
 This plugin is built with sbt.
-Run sbt from the plugins directory.
+Run next sbt commands from the plugins directory:

 ```sbtshell
 sbt assembly